-The baby and toddler food brand Beech-Nut Nutrition has issued a voluntary recall for one lot of their Beech-Nut Stage 1 Single Grain Rice Cereals and will be discontinuing the product going forward.
-“The safety of infants and children is Beech-Nut’s top priority,” said Jason Jacobs, vice president of food safety and quality, in a statement from the company.
+The baby and toddler food brand Beech-Nut Nutrition issued a voluntary recall for one lot of their Beech-Nut Stage 1 Single Grain Rice Cereals and will discontinue the product going forward.
+"The safety of infants and children is Beech-Nut's top priority," said Jason Jacobs, vice president of food safety and quality, in a statement from the company.

 The recall was issued on Tuesday after a routine sampling program found that samples from the production lot of the cereal "tested above the guidance level for naturally occurring inorganic arsenic", which the Food and Drug Administration (FDA) set in August 2020.

-Beech-Nut Stage 1 Single grain rice cereals with the product codes of 103470XXXX and 093470XXXX and an expiration date of May 1, 2022 have been recalled.
+The recall affects Beech-Nut Stage 1 Single grain rice cereals with the product codes of 103470XXXX and 093470XXXX and an expiration date of May 1, 2022.

 The rice flour used in the cereal itself has been tested and confirmed as being below the FDA guidance levels, but in a statement from the company, Beech-Nut said they have decided to stop producing the cereal going forward because they are concerned about "the ability to consistently obtain rice flour well-below FDA guidance level and Beech-Nut specifications for naturally occurring inorganic arsenic."